krrepo/AutoComplete/server/README.md

 ```

 ####typeahead/selected
-Increment rank of an existing value on an entity by key.
+Increment rank of an existing value on an entity.
+Adds the value to a mutable entity.
 Accepts the following parameters:
 params:
   * entity
-  * key
+  * value

 Example Call
 ```